Rainbow-CPaaS/Rainbow-Node-SDK/guide/Getting_Started.md

             maxFiles : 10 // */
         }
     },
+    "testOutdatedVersion": false,
+    "testDNSentry": true,
+    "httpoverxmppserver": false,
+    "intervalBetweenCleanMemoryCache": 1000 * 60 * 60 * 6, // Every 6 hours.
+    "requestsRate": {
+        "maxReqByIntervalForRequestRate": 600, // nb requests during the interval.
+        "intervalForRequestRate": 60, // nb of seconds used for the calcul of the rate limit.
+        "timeoutRequestForRequestRate": 600 // nb seconds Request stay in queue before being rejected if queue is full.
+    },
     // IM options
     "im": {
         "sendReadReceipt": true,
-        "messageMaxLength": 1024, // the maximum size of IM messages sent.
-Note that this value must be under 1024.
-        "sendMessageToConnectedUser": false, // When it is setted to false it forbid to send message to the connected user.
-This avoid a bot to auto send messages.
-        "conversationsRetrievedFormat": "small", // It allows to set the quantity of datas retrieved when SDK get conversations from server.
-Value can be "small" of "full"
-        "storeMessages": true, // Define a server side behaviour with the messages sent.
-When true, the messages are stored, else messages are only available on the fly.
-They can not be retrieved later.
-        "nbMaxConversations": 15, // parameter to set the maximum number of conversations to keep (defaut value to 15).
-Old ones are removed from XMPP server.
-They are not destroyed.
-The can be activated again with a send to the conversation again.
-        "rateLimitPerHour": 1000, // Set the maximum count of stanza messages of type `message` sent during one hour.
-The counter is started at startup, and reseted every hour.
+        "messageMaxLength": 1024,
+        "sendMessageToConnectedUser": false,
+        "conversationsRetrievedFormat": "small",
+        "storeMessages": false,
+        //"copyMessage": true,
+        "nbMaxConversations": 15,
+        "rateLimitPerHour": 1000,
+//          "messagesDataStore": DataStoreType.NoStore,
-        "messagesDataStore": RainbowSDK.DataStoreType.StoreTwinSide // Parameter to override the storeMessages parameter of the SDK to define the behaviour of the storage of the messages (Enum DataStoreType in lib/config/config , default value "DataStoreType.UsestoreMessagesField" so it follows the storeMessages behaviour)<br>
+        "messagesDataStore": RainbowSDK.DataStoreType.StoreTwinSide, // Parameter to override the storeMessages parameter of the SDK to define the behaviour of the storage of the messages (Enum DataStoreType in lib/config/config , default value "DataStoreType.UsestoreMessagesField" so it follows the storeMessages behaviour)<br>
                               // DataStoreType.NoStore Tell the server to NOT store the messages for delay distribution or for history of the bot and the contact.<br>
                               // DataStoreType.NoPermanentStore Tell the server to NOT store the messages for history of the bot and the contact.
 But being stored temporarily as a normal part of delivery (e.g. if the recipient is offline at the time of sending).<br>
                               // DataStoreType.StoreTwinSide The messages are fully stored.<br>
                               // DataStoreType.UsestoreMessagesField to follow the storeMessages SDK's parameter behaviour.
+        "autoInitialGetBubbles": true,
+        "autoInitialBubblePresence": true,
+        "autoInitialBubbleFormat": "small",
+        "autoInitialBubbleUnsubscribed": true,
+        "autoLoadConversations": true,
+        "autoLoadConversationHistory" : false,
+        "autoLoadContacts": true,
+        "enableCarbon": true,
+        "enablesendurgentpushmessages": true,
+        "useMessageEditionAndDeletionV2": true
+    },
+    // Services to start.
+This allows to start the SDK with restricted number of services, so there are less call to API.
+    // Take care, severals services are linked, so disabling a service can disturb an other one.
+    // By default all the services are started.
+Events received from server are not yet filtered.
+    // So this feature is realy risky, and should be used with much more cautions.
+    "servicesToStart": {
+        "bubbles": {
+            "start_up": true,
+        },
+        "telephony": {
+            "start_up": true,
+        },
+        "channels": {
+            "start_up": true,
+        },
+        "admin": {
+            "start_up": true,
+        },
+        "fileServer": {
+            "start_up": true,
+        },
+        "fileStorage": {
+           "start_up": true,
+        },
+        "calllog": {
+            "start_up": true,
+        },
+        "favorites": {
+            "start_up": true,
+        },
+        "alerts": {
+            "start_up": true,
+        }, //need services :
+        "webrtc": {
+            "start_up": true,
+            "optional": true
+        } // */
-    }
+    } // */
 };

 // Instantiate the SDK
 let rainbowSDK = new RainbowSDK(options);